-\header{Single-epoch vs. multi-epoch models} We also use the established methodology to assess the statistical significance of using multiple instead of a single epoch as input.
-To this end, for given channel configuration and input modality, we compare the best-performing single-epoch model as identified by Table~\ref{tab:sedf1} and the best-performing multi-epoch model as identified by Table~\ref{tab:15epoch}.
-In all cases, we were able to demonstrate significant performance differences between single- and multi-epoch models at a predefined threshold of 60\% of pairwise tests following the methodology introduced above, see also the individual single-epoch results in Table B.8 in the supplementary material.
-These results reiterate the empirical findings of \cite{phan2019seqsleepnet} and emphasize the significant advantage of jointly predicting multiple sleep stages for multiple input epochs at once, which allows to leverage more contextual information into each single-epoch prediction.
+\header{Single-epoch vs. multi-epoch models} This study also used the established methodology to assess the statistical significance of using multiple instead of a single epoch as input.
+To this end, for a given channel configuration and input modality, the authors compared the best-performing single-epoch model as identified in Table~\ref{tab:sedf1} and the best-performing multi-epoch model as identified by Table~\ref{tab:15epoch}.
+In all cases, the study demonstrated significant performance differences between single- and multi-epoch models at a predefined threshold of 60\% of pairwise tests following the methodology described in \ref{app:train_and_eval}, as corroborated by the individual single-epoch results in Table~\ref{tab:mainresult_singleepoch} in the supplementary material.
+These results reiterate the empirical findings of \cite{phan2019seqsleepnet} and emphasize the significant advantage of jointly predicting multiple sleep stages for multiple input epochs at once, which enables the incorporation of more contextual information into each single-epoch prediction.

-\header{Long-range interactions} It is worth pointing out that \textit{S4Sleep(ts)} next to \cite{an2022amplitude} is one of the few approaches that demonstrates the competitiveness of raw time series as sole input representation for sleep staging.
-In particular, \textit{S4Sleep(ts)} achieved a score that is competitive or even superior to L-SeqSleepNet both on SHHS and SEDF without explicitly leveraging long-range correlations across hundreds of sleep epochs \cite{phan2023lseqsleepnet}, which the authors identify as central aspect for the performance improvement over prior state-of-the-art.
-A first exploratory study \cite{wang2024assessing} building on the \textit{S4Sleep(ts)} architecture proposed in this work, showed no performance improvements upon increasing the input size even after gradual upscaling, which puts into question the diagnostic relevance of long range interactions across hundreds of input epochs.
+\header{Long-range interactions} It is worth pointing out that \textit{S4Sleep(ts)}, alongside \cite{an2022amplitude}, is one of the few approaches that demonstrates the competitiveness of raw time series as a standalone input representation for sleep staging.
+In particular, \textit{S4Sleep(ts)} achieved a score that is competitive or even superior to L-SeqSleepNet both on SHHS1 and SEDF20 without explicitly leveraging long-range correlations across hundreds of sleep epochs, which the refereed study identifies as a central factor for the performance improvement over prior state-of-the-art.
+A first exploratory study \cite{wang2024assessing} building on the \textit{S4Sleep(ts)} architecture proposed in this work, showed no performance improvements upon increasing the input size even after gradual upscaling, calling into question the diagnostic relevance of long range interactions across hundreds of input epochs.